 “Shinx, use leer!”
 While Shinx obeyed, Myra found the potion in her bag.
 “Come here, Shinx!”
 Ledbya was frozen in fear.
 Shinx ran to her.
 Myra sprayed the potion on Shinx’s body.
 She heard Jack make a sound of frustration.

 “Use supersonic!”
 “Not on me!” yelled Myra in panic.
 The move came toward her.
 Myra saw a bright flash then saw nothing.

 Myra felt sick as she opened her eyes in awareness.
 Jack waved a dirty hand in front of her face.
 “Hey,” he said.
 “Oh!”
 Myra felt the side of her head with her hand, and then sat up with his help.

 “You won,” he stated.
 “Your Shinx used spark and down went my Ledbya.”
 He frowned but looked relieved.
 “Okay,” she said.
 “What’s your name?” he asked.
 “Hm, my name is Myra.”
 “Well, Myra, here is your money.”
 Myra took the cash from him and said, “I hope you find some treatment for your Ledyba.”
 “Don’t worry.
 You’d think I’d travel without a map, but I didn’t.”
 Myra felt a bit relieved.
 “See you later,” he said after she stood up.
 “Feel better; sorry for that supersonic.”
 He winked and Myra frowned at him.
 “Bye,” she said waving.

 Shinx said its name and rubbed against her leg.
 “Shinx, I guess we will move on for whatever other surprise is lurking out there, huh?” she asked looking at her.
 “Shinx,” she said.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, coolcat3Write a Review